input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

 details of how it interacts with the blockchain are relevant when describing the semantics and implementation of Marlowe.

-A UTxO-based blockchain is a chain of *blocks*, each of which contains a collection of transactions.
-Each *transaction* has a set of inputs and outputs, and the blockchain is built by linking *unspent transaction outputs* (UTxO) to the inputs of a new transaction.
+A UTXO-based blockchain is a chain of *blocks*, each of which contains a collection of transactions.
+Each *transaction* has a set of inputs and outputs, and the blockchain is built by linking *unspent transaction outputs* (UTXO) to the inputs of a new transaction.
 At most one block can be generated in each *slot*, which are 1 second long.

 The mechanisms by which these blocks are generated, and by whom, are not relevant here, but contracts will be expressed in terms of POSIX time.

-### UTxO, wallets and the Marlowe Run app
+### UTXO, wallets and the Marlowe Run app

-Value on the blockchain resides in the UTxO, which are protected cryptographically by a private key held by the owner.
+Value on the blockchain resides in the UTXO, which are protected cryptographically by a private key held by the owner.
 These keys can be used to *redeem* the output, and so to use them as inputs to new transactions, which can be seen as spending the value in the inputs.
 Users typically keep track of their private keys, and the values attached to them, in a cryptographically-secure *wallet*.

-Alternatively, UTxOs can be protected by a script, and that is essentially what a contract is, a script that protects an UTxO, and it can propagate itself throughout a chain of transactions.
+Alternatively, UTXOs can be protected by a script, and that is essentially what a contract is, a script that protects an UTXO, and it can propagate itself throughout a chain of transactions.

 To interact with a contract running on the blockchain, users will need